nicolai-6/batocera-nvidia-clocker/README.md

 * default config.sh hard limits a NVIDIA RTX A2000 12GB GPU clock speeds to 1500 (min and max) - see the modify instruction to adjust it to your needs

 ### Install
-* make sure batocera has properly loaded nvidia-driver
+* make sure batocera has properly loaded the nvidia driver
 * make sure your internet connection is working
 * run two terminal commands from batocera (F1->applications->xterm) or via SSH to install it